The SFRplus chart: description and how to photograph it

-- Auto mode (run by pressing SFRplus auto in the Imatest main window), which runs automatically with no additional user input.
+- Auto mode (run by pressing in the Imatest main window), which runs automatically with no additional user input.
 ROIs are located automatically based on settings saved from the interactive/setup mode.
-This allows images of different sizes and framing to be analyzed with no change of settings.
+This allows images with different sizes and framing to be analyzed with no change of settings.
 Auto mode works with large batches of files, and is especially useful for automated testing, where framing may vary from image to image.

 The SFRplus test chart